• Sales Execution

 Many successful cadences start with an email, followed by a LinkedIn connection request a day later.
 This multi-pronged approach makes your name familiar when you follow up with a phone call a few days later.
 Instead of being just another salesperson, you become a helpful contact in their professional network.
 This strategy helps you warm up a cold lead and makes your subsequent outreach feel more welcome.

-Add Video and Text Messaging
+When to Use Video and Text Messaging

 If you really want to stand out in a crowded inbox, try adding personalized video messages to your cadence.
 A short, simple video of you introducing yourself adds a human element that text just can't match.
 It shows you’re willing to put in the extra effort and can make your outreach feel more authentic and engaging.
 This personal touch can significantly increase your response rates.